apostrophecms/apostrophe-documentation/api-reference/nunjucks-helpers.md

 ### aposGroupBy(items, property)

 Group the elements of the array `items` into separate arrays, one for each value of `property`.
-If `property` is `red`, and there are three elements whose `color` is `red`, then the returned object will have a `red` property containing an array of those three properties, and so on for every value of `property`.
+If `property` is `color`, and there are three elements whose `color` property is `red`, then the returned object will have a `red` property containing an array of those three elements, and so on for every value of `property`.

 If the value of `property` is an array, then the element will be "grouped" for each value in the array.
 Note that this means the object will appear in more than one place. *This works only if the value of `property` is an array for the very first element.*